Pilot-1928/Techies/README.md

 - cp – Copies files or directories.
 - mv – Moves or renames files or directories.
 - rm – Deletes files or directories.
+Cool Computer Science Fact

+- Modern CPUs use something called **speculative execution**.
+- This means the computer **guesses** what your code will do next and starts doing it **before it's sure**.
+- If it's right → the program runs faster!
+- If it's wrong, it just throws away the work.

+Why this matters:

+- It helps programs run **super fast**.
+- But it also caused some security problems in which the computer could accidentally look at things they shouldn't have or private files

 I forgot to commit to the first Zoom meeting Introduction to information technology